justUmen/ComfyUI-BjornulfNodes/README.md

 # 🔗 Comfyui : Bjornulf_custom_nodes v0.46 🔗

 A list of 52 custom nodes for Comfyui : Display, manipulate, and edit text, images, videos, and more.
-You can manage looping operations, generate randomized content, control your workflows an even work with external AI tools, like Ollama or Text To Speech.
+You can manage looping operations, generate randomized content, pause and your workflows and even work with external AI tools, like Ollama or Text To Speech.

 # Coffee : ☕☕☕☕☕ 5/5

 ❤️❤️❤️ <https://ko-fi.com/bjornulf> ❤️❤️❤️

-# ☘ This project is a component of my integrated AI trio. ☘
+# ☘ This project is part of my AI trio. ☘

 1 - 📝 Text/Chat AI generation : [Bjornulf Lobe Chat Fork](https://github.com/justUmen/Bjornulf_lobe-chat)
 2 - 🔊 Speech AI generation : [Bjornulf Text To Speech](https://github.com/justUmen/Bjornulf_XTTS)